Top Brooklyn neighborhoods to move to

-Natives here are mostly very welcoming to new neighbors, which is a good thing.
+Locals in Brooklyn are welcoming to new neighbors, which is a great thing.
 They love the diversity of the borough.
 There are many adventures to have and you always have something fun to do.
-Especially if you are the person who can relax and just have a good time.
+That’s especially true if you are a person who likes to relax and just have a good time.
 The point is – Brooklyn has something for everyone.

-Kings County offers so many interesting things to do.
+Kings County offers many interesting things to do.
 One of them is hitting up some of the best flea markets or grabbing a bite at one of the best brunch spots in Brooklyn.
 Make sure to add these stops to your itinerary.
-Many districts and landmarks in Brooklyn are well-known.
-Some of those are:
+Many districts and landmarks in Brooklyn are very well-known even outside of Brooklyn or NYC.
+Here are some places you shouldn’t miss:

 - Brooklyn Bridge